Wedding of Prince Juan Carlos and Princess Sophia: Honeymoon

 The couple travelled extensively on their honeymoon.
 They initially set out on a yacht cruise around the Greek islands.
 Further destinations included Spain, Monaco, Italy, India, Thailand, the United States and Japan.
 In Italy, they had an audience with Pope John XXIII.
 In the United States, they met with President John F. Kennedy.
 While the couple were away, Franco and the Count of Barcelona were in talks about the future of the Spanish monarchy and neither party could agree on where the young couple should live.

 Eventually, they returned to Spain where they settled in the Palace of Zarzuela.
 They would live at Zarzuela for the next 58 years until Juan Carlos left Spain in exile.
 It is unclear whether Queen Sofía will remain living there or not.

 Reaction in Spain

-In the Spanish State, Franco allowed three major newspapers to cover the wedding.
-Pictures of the wedding were shown on state television.
-However, no photographs of the groom's father, the Count of Barcelona, who was on bad terms with Franco, were allowed to be published.
+In Spain, Franco allowed No-Do and three major newspapers to cover the wedding.
+Footage of the wedding was also shown on Televisión Española.
+However, no images of the groom's father, the Count of Barcelona, who was on bad terms with Franco, were allowed to be shown.
 Spanish monarchists rejoiced at the marriage.

 Franco bestowed the Order of Charles III on both Juan Carlos and Sofía.